Skip to main content

 For estate tax purposes, the fair market value of the property depends on the percentage each tenant contributed to the property value.
 If a child contributes nothing, the estate consists of the entire property value.

 Since each tenant holds an “equal and undivided share” of the property, each tenant reports an equal share of any income and deductions on their tax returns, regardless of how much they originally contributed.
-When the property sells or when it transfers upon one owner’s death, the full value transfers to the survivor.
+When the property is sold or transferred upon the death of one owner, the full value passes to the survivor.
 The survivor then declares the income and deductions on the full value.

-Joint tenancy with the right of survivorship works well for married couples since it ensures the property passes seamlessly and without tax consequences to the surviving spouse.
-For non-spouses, other methods may have better outcomes
+Joint tenancy with the right of survivorship works well for married couples as it ensures the property passes seamlessly and without tax consequences to the surviving spouse.
+For non-spouses, other methods may have better outcomes.
+If your purpose is asset protection and ensuring your beneficiaries avoid probate and inheritance taxes, these methods may prove a better option for you than a joint tenancy.

-• Tenancy in common (TIC): A tenancy in common shares ownership interests when parties do not share an equal interest in a property.
+• Tenancy in common (TIC): A TIC shares ownership interests when parties do not share an equal interest in a property.
 Tenants in common share ownership of the entire property, but only to the percentage of their contribution.
 When one tenant dies, full ownership does not automatically transfer to the other owner.

 When planning a joint tenancy for any type of property, you need thorough advice from an experienced tax attorney.
 Be sure you’ve covered all factors and tax questions before placing any of your property or money into any tax plan or trust account.